joakibj/julekarenalender/README.md

 How you can contribute:

-* Implement missing items on the Roadmap
+* Implement missing items on the [issue list](https://github.com/joakibj/julekarenalender/issues?state=open).
 * Graphics
 * Feature requests
 * Report bugs